-Monico Jacob, 71, Filipino, is presently the President of STI Education Systems Holdings, Inc. (2011), STI West Negros University (since 2014) and the CEO and Vice-Chairman of the STI Education Services Group (since 2016).
-He is the Chairman of Philippine Life Financial Assurance, Inc. (PhilLife, since 2016), Global Resource for Outsourced Workers, Inc. (GROW, Inc., since 2000), Total Consolidated Asset Management Inc. (since 2006), and GROW-Vite (since 2014).
-He is currently a director of iACADEMY, (since 2010) and PhilCare, (since 2012).
-He is also an independent director of Jollibee Foods, Inc. (since 2001), 2Go Group (since 2011), Phoenix Petroleum Philippines (since 2008) Rockwell Land Inc. (since 2015), Lopez Holdings, Inc. (since 2014) and Century Properties Group, Inc. (since 2010).
+2012).
+He is also an independent director of Jollibee Foods, Inc. (since 2001), 2Go Group (since 2011), Phoenix Petroleum Philippines (since 2008) Rockwell Land Inc. (since 2015), and Lopez Holdings, Inc. (since 2014).
 Prior to his current engagements, he was the General Manager of the National Housing Authority (NHA) (from 1989 to 1991); Chairman and CEO of Petron Corporation from 1991 to 1998 and Philippine National Oil Company (PNOC) and all of its subsidiaries from 1991 to 1994; and CEO of the Home Development Mutual Fund (PAG-IBIG Fund) from 1988 to 1989.
 Mr. Jacob also served as an Associate Commissioner for the Securities and Exchange Commission in 1986.
 He is a member of the Integrated Bar of the Philippines and the Management Association of the Philippines (MAP) and served as its President in 1998.
 Mr. Jacob finished his Bachelor of Arts degree with a Major in Liberal Arts from the Ateneo de Naga University in 1966 and his Bachelor of Laws degree from the Ateneo de Manila University in 1971.
 He joined the Board in 2009.

-Felino A. Palafox, Jr., 66, Filipino, has more than 45 years of experience in the field of architecture and planning.
+Felino A. Palafox, Jr., 67, Filipino, has more than 45 years of experience in the field of architecture and planning.
 He is the Principal Architect-Urban Planner and Founder of Palafox Associates which was founded in 1989.
 For more than 25 years, he led and managed his firm in carrying out the planning of more than 16 billion square meters of land area and the architecture of more than 12 million square meters of building floor area in 38 countries.
 Palafox Associates ranks 89th in the London-based/ BD World architecture magazine's list of world's top architectural firms and also cited Top 8 in the world for Leisure projects.
 He is the President of FIABCI (International Real Estate Federation) Philippines for 2015.
 He is also an international associate of the American Institute of Architects, country leader of the Council on Tall Buildings and Urban Habitat, member of the U.S. Green Building, Urban Land Institute, Congress for the New Urbanism, American Planning Association, and the International Council of Shopping Centers, all U.S.-based.
+He was recently elected as the Chairman of National Real Estate Association (NREA).
 He was the past President of the Philippine Institute of Environmental Planners and the Management Association of the Philippines.
+He is a Fellow of the United Architects of the Philippines (UAP).
 He finished his Bachelor of Science in Architecture in 1972 from the University of Santo Tomas, Manila, and his Master in Environmental Planning from the University of the Philippines as a scholar of the United Nations Development Program (UNDP), in 1974.
 He took up Advanced Management Development Program for Real Estate in 2003, and 6 other continuing education courses, from the Harvard University.
 Architect Palafox is a registered APEC Architect and a recipient of several local and international awards.
 He joined the Board in 2009.